Senior Regulatory Permitting Specialist – Northern California

-HELIX is seeking a Senior Regulatory Specialist for its Sacramento County office in Folsom, or its Placer County office in Roseville, California.
+HELIX is seeking a Senior Regulatory Permitting Specialist to support the high-quality consultant teams in both of our northern California locations (Folsom and Roseville).
 HELIX offers environmental, biological, landscape architecture, regulatory permitting, cultural resources, acoustical, air quality, habitat restoration, and GIS services to both the public and private sectors.
-Our Regulatory Division prepares and manages regulatory permitting applications and consultations, and prepares environmental compliance documentation and supporting technical studies for a wide range of projects including highways, rail, airports, energy/utilities and water/wastewater facilities, planned communities, commercial/industrial development, educational facilities, recreation facilities and improvements, agricultural and mining operations and military facilities.
+Our Regulatory Division prepares environmental permitting documentation and supporting technical studies for a wide range of projects including highways, rail, airports, energy/utilities and water/wastewater facilities, planned communities, commercial/industrial development, educational facilities, agricultural and mining operations and military facilities.

-The Senior Regulatory Specialist responsibilities will include, but are not limited to: preparation, processing and managing of Clean Water Act and California Fish and Game Code permit applications; leading federal and state Endangered Species Act consultations and permitting; representing clients in both in-person and virtual meetings and phone calls with regulatory agency staff; developing and negotiating mitigation strategies; tracking schedules and budgets; interfacing with biologists, GIS specialists and other environmental technical experts regarding biological and other supporting technical studies and permit processing; and managing project contracts.
-The position will also require business development, preparation of proposals and scopes of work, as well as accurate budgets, and related general company marketing support, and management of multidisciplinary teams of biologists and other technical specialists and consultants.
+The Senior Regulatory Permitting Specialist responsibilities will include: preparation, processing and managing of Federal Clean Water Act, Porter-Cologne Water Quality Control Act, and California Fish and Game Code permit applications; leading federal Endangered Species Act consultations; facilitating Section 106 consultations; representing clients in meetings and phone calls with regulatory agencies; developing and negotiating mitigation strategies; tracking schedules and budgets; interfacing with biologists, archaeologists, GIS specialists and other environmental technical experts regarding supporting technical studies and permit processing; and managing project contracts.
+The position will also require business development, preparation of proposals and budgets, and related marketing support, and management of multidisciplinary teams, including internal staff and subconsultants.
 Production of high-quality work products and the provision of excellent client service are mandatory.

-Candidates must have the ability to simultaneously manage permit processing for multiple projects, work well with internal and subconsultant Team members; and be able to complete projects on schedule and within budget.
-Candidates must have demonstrated strong client and agency relationships, and must have the technical expertise, enthusiasm, and persistence to effectively manage environmental permitting processes.
+Candidates must have the ability to simultaneously manage permit processes for multiple projects, collaborate with team members, and be able to complete projects on schedule and within budget.
+Candidates must have strong positive client and agency relationships, and must possess the technical expertise, enthusiasm, and persistence to effectively manage environmental permitting processes.

-- Bachelor’s degree (or equivalent experience), preferably in biology, natural resources, or a related field.
+- Bachelor’s degree (or equivalent experience), preferably in an environmental science, biology, or related field.

-- Ten or more years’ experience in the federal and state wetlands permitting, endangered species permitting, or environmental planning field.
+- Eight or more years’ experience in the federal and state wetlands permitting, endangered species permitting, or environmental planning field.

 - Excellent writing, communication, and organizational skills.

-- Master’s degree in environmental studies, environmental science, geography, natural science, environmental engineering, public planning, business, or a related field.
+- Master’s degree (or equivalent) in environmental studies, environmental science, geography, natural science, environmental engineering, public planning, business, or a related field.

 - Related professional work experience preparing biological resource assessment documentation including aquatic resource delineations, biological assessments, natural environment studies, focused species surveys, and/or habitat restoration.